august-anumba/First-Person-Camera-Controller-Tutorial/Tutorial.md

 ## 1. Creating `PlayerCam` C# Script

-In your chosen scene, create a new C# script by right clicking and selecting `Create` then `C# Script`.
+In your chosen scene and folder, create a new C# script by right clicking and selecting `Create` then `C# Script`.

 ![image](https://github.com/august-anumba/First-Person-Camera-Controller-Tutorial/assets/146851823/370bb5c7-007c-40b0-b1c2-0bfe649d0440)